Does Hunter have a good student to faculty ratio?

-Use the student to faculty ratio, as well as the faculty composition to get an idea of how much attention you'll receive as an individual student at CUNY Hunter College.
+Use the student to faculty ratio, as well as the faculty composition to get an idea of how much attention you'll receive as an individual student at Hunter .

 Above Average Student to Faculty Ratio

-CUNY Hunter College, with 11 students for every instructional faculty member, has more professors per student than the national average, which is 14 students for every one instructor.
+Hunter College , with 13 students for every instructional faculty member, has more professors per student than the national average, which is 15 students for every one instructor.
 This student to faculty ratio is one of the standard metrics used to gauge the number of teaching resources a school provides for its students, and therefore, the individualized attention or quality of instruction the student might receive.

 Breakdown of Instructional Staff